 It should be noted that assessment plans are not limited to just apprenticeship programmes.
 Providers are also able to conduct self-assessment reporting, strategic planning and accreditation reviews in the assessment plan module.

 Step 2 Working with Outcomes & Measures

-Each programme is made up of outcomes / endpoints (standards).
-If staff need to demonstrate cross curriculum links then this can also be done.
-It helps to demonstrate how activites map to other delivery plans such as maths, English, Prevent, Safeguarding etc
+Each programme is made up of outcomes/endpoints (standards).
+If staff need to demonstrate cross-curriculum links then this can also be done.
+It helps to demonstrate how activities map to other delivery plans such as maths, English, Prevent, Safeguarding etc

 Outcomes then need to have one or more measures, ie:

 The key feature in the curriculum planning module is the activity planner.
 Providers can decide if they want to create curriculum plans based on units, modules, courses, themes, topics, workshops etc

 In this example, the curriculum has been created around standalone modules and topic workshops:

 Adding a curriculum activity is a three-step process: